codatio/codat-docs/docs/expenses/sync-process/syncing-expenses.md

 ## Read next

+* Attach receipts to the expense transaction using [attachment upload](/expenses/sync-process/uploading-receipts)
 * Review our [FAQ](/expenses/faq) to find out more about Sync for Expenses
 * Try Sync for Expenses in our interactive [API reference](/sync-for-expenses-api#/)